ritvikindupuri/AgentCore-Privilege-Escalation/README.md

 <p align="center">
   <img src=".assets/Privilege Boundary Proof.png" alt="Privilege Boundary Proof" width="800"/>
   <br>
-  <b>Figure 2: Verifying execution context and identity.
-The initial `get-caller-identity` check confirms the initial execution context before escalation.</b>
+  <b>Figure 2: Execution Context Verification</b>
+  <br><br>
+  This console output establishes the baseline for the exploit.
+By running `get-caller-identity`, I confirmed that my initial session was restricted to the compromised user context.
+Attempting to list S3 buckets at this stage resulted in an "Access Denied" error, proving that any subsequent data access must be the result of a successful privilege escalation.
 </p>

 <p align="center">
   <img src=".assets/Role Enumeration.png" alt="Role Enumeration" width="800"/>
   <br>
-  <b>Figure 3: Role Enumeration.
-Identifying the target execution role by listing roles associated with Bedrock AgentCore execution contexts.</b>
+  <b>Figure 3: Role Enumeration</b>
+  <br><br>
+  Using the AWS CLI, I filtered the available IAM roles to identify potential targets.
+The output reveals the `AgentCodeInterpreterRole`, a role specifically designed to be assumed by Bedrock resources.
+Discovering this role provided the specific target ARN needed to configure the rogue interpreter in the next phase.
 </p>

 ### Phase 2: Identifying the Vulnerability (Overprivileged Policy)

 Analysis of the discovered roles revealed a critical misconfiguration.
 One specific execution role, intended for a code interpreter, possessed an IAM policy with excessively broad read permissions to a production data S3 bucket.

-The policy granted actions like `s3:GetObject` and `s3:ListBucket` on a sensitive resource without adequate scoping.
-This is the core vulnerability: giving a remote execution environment permissions it does not strictly need.

 <p align="center">
   <img src=".assets/Overprivileged IAM Policy.png" alt="Overprivileged IAM Policy" width="800"/>
   <br>
-  <b>Figure 4: Vulnerable IAM Policy.
-Note the wildcards allowing `s3:ListBucket` and `s3:GetObject` on a sensitive customer data S3 bucket, which enables the data exfiltration.</b>
+  <b>Figure 4: Vulnerable IAM Policy Configuration</b>
+  <br><br>
+  This JSON policy document highlights the root cause of the vulnerability.
+The policy grants `s3:ListBucket` and `s3:GetObject` permissions on the sensitive `customer-data` bucket.
+Critically, these permissions are not scoped to a specific prefix (e.g., a "safe" folder), allowing any entity assuming this role to read the entire contents of the bucket.
 </p>

 ### Phase 3: Weaponization (Creating the Rogue Interpreter)

 To exploit this role, I utilized my limited permissions to create a **custom Bedrock AgentCore Code Interpreter** via the CLI.
 This bypassed the standard Agent creation flows and allowed me to bind the resource directly to the target execution role.

-**Crucial Configuration Details:**
-1.  **Execution Role:** Bound the overprivileged role found in Phase 2.
-2.  **Network Mode:** Configured as **PUBLIC**, enabling direct API access without VPC restrictions.

 <p align="center">
   <img src=".assets/Create the custom code interpreter.png" alt="Create the custom code interpreter" width="800"/>
   <br>
-  <b>Figure 5: Weaponization Configuration.
-Manually binding the target high-privilege role to a new, public-facing interpreter instance to create an exploit primitive.</b>
+  <b>Figure 5: Weaponization and Interpreter Creation</b>
+  <br><br>
+  This screenshot shows the `aws bedrock-agentcore-control` command used to instantiate the malicious resource.
+Key configuration parameters include setting `networkMode: PUBLIC`, which exposes the interpreter to direct API calls over the internet, and binding it to the overprivileged `AgentCodeInterpreterRole` identified in Phase 1.
 </p>

 ### Phase 4: Execution & Privilege Escalation

 With the interpreter active, I used a custom Python script to directly call the `invoke_code_interpreter` API.
 Instead of using a prompt to ask an LLM to write code, I passed raw Python commands that executed system shell instructions.

-By executing `aws sts get-caller-identity` inside the interpreter runtime, I verified that the code was running under the assumed role of the Interpreter, confirming the privilege bypass.

 <p align="center">
   <img src=".assets/Code interpreter exploit script.png" alt="Code interpreter exploit script" width="800"/>
   <br>
-  <b>Figure 6: The Exploit Script.
-This Python code bypasses the agent layer to inject raw shell commands directly into the interpreter runtime via `boto3`.</b>
+  <b>Figure 6: The Exploit Script</b>
+  <br><br>
+  This custom Python script uses the `boto3` library to bypass the conversational agent layer entirely.
+It constructs a payload containing raw Python code (`os.popen`) that executes arbitrary shell commands inside the remote interpreter runtime.
+This allows me to use the interpreter as a "serverless shell" running with the full privileges of the attached IAM role.
 </p>

 ### Phase 5: Lateral Movement & Data Discovery

 Having successfully assumed the high-privilege role, I used the exploit script to explore the S3 environment.
 The interpreter's role allowed me to bypass the restrictions on my original user account.

-1.  **Bucket Discovery:** I executed `aws s3 ls` to list all buckets in the account.
-2.  **Content Enumeration:** I targeted the sensitive bucket identified in the IAM policy.

 <p align="center">
   <img src=".assets/List bucket contents.png" alt="List bucket contents" width="800"/>
   <br>
+  <b>Figure 7: Lateral Movement & Enumeration</b>
+  <br><br>
-  <b>Figure 7: Lateral Movement.
-Using the stolen session to enumerate S3 buckets, revealing infrastructure invisible to the initial user.</b>
+  Using the stolen session, I executed `aws s3 ls` to enumerate all buckets in the account.
+This step reveals infrastructure that was completely invisible to the initial limited user, effectively mapping the attack surface for further data exfiltration.
 </p>

 <p align="center">
   <img src=".assets/S3 access gained.png" alt="S3 access gained" width="800"/>
   <br>
-  <b>Figure 8: S3 Access Verification.
-Validating that the `ListBucket` action succeeds against the restricted resource, confirming the permissions bypass is active.</b>
+  <b>Figure 8: S3 Access Verification</b>
+  <br><br>
+  This screenshot confirms the successful bypass of IAM boundaries.
+While the initial user was denied access, the Code Interpreter session successfully lists the contents of the restricted bucket.
+The output verifies that the session is authenticated as `AssumedRole/AgentCodeInterpreterRole` and authorized to perform the `ListBucket` action.
 </p>

 ### Phase 6: Exfiltration (Impact)